 Table 3 also shows the results of elements of financial resilience.
-The significance of dynamic functional principal components of financial ratios not only suggests the significant effect of firms' financial status on dividend growth but also proves the significant amplification of workplace resilience by corporate financials13, $G{it} = f(FR{it})g{it}$, in Section 2.
-This table reveals that financial resilience, especially the first two principal components, containing most variations originating from financial ratios, directly affect dividend growth and makes its resilience more heterogeneous.
-Then, overall resilience heterogeneity is not just from the workforce flexibility perspective but based on what firms financially experienced before and during the COVID-19 outbreak.
-On the top of all these, since the averaged heterogeneous effect of workplace resilience is greater than the estimated coefficients of financial resilience elements (PCs), dividend growth is more elastic to workplace resilience.
-Equivalently, the role of workplace flexibility is more prominent in explaining the resilience heterogeneity in dividend growth.
+The significance of dynamic functional principal components of financial ratios not only suggests the significant effect of firms' financial status on dividend growth but also proves the significant amplification of workplace resilience by corporate financials, $G{it} = f(FR{it})g{it}$ , in Section 4.
+This table reveals that financial resilience, especially the first two principal components, containing most variations originating from financial ratios, directly affects dividend growth and makes its resilience more heterogeneous.
+These small estimated effects, $\beta_1, ..., \beta_M$ , is not catastrophic in such pandemic crisis but is significant enough.
+Then, overall resilience heterogeneity is not just from the workforce resilience perspective but also based on what firms financially experienced before and during the COVID-19 outbreak.
+Next section introduces the major elements with more contribution in firms' financial resilience.

-$^{^{13}}$ In line with the intuition of financial-based resilience and its role in composite-financial resilience index in Daadmehr (2024).
+&lt;sup>17In line with the intuition of financial-based resilience and its role in composite-financial resilience index in Daadmehr (2024).